Moussa/TF2IdleGUI/README.md

     python TF2Idle.py

 #API key
-You can sign up for your own Steam API key from [here](http://steamcommunity.com/dev).
+You can sign up for your own Steam API key [here](http://steamcommunity.com/dev).
 Please read through the terms and conditions before you do so.

 #Idling